clinaresl/pgnparser/README.md

 1. First, games found in the input pgn file are listed when using `list`, i.e., `list` takes precedence over all the other arguments.
 If a value was given to `table` then the given template is used to generate the table.

+2. If `play` is given along with a strictly positive value, all games found in the pgn file are played and the output is shown in tabular form on the output console.

 2. If `filter` is given, games satisfying the given criteria are selected for the next operations ---including the generation of an output pgn file.